-Daniel Leighton is a prolific Los Angeles-based contemporary artist who is a pioneer in iPad painting.
+Daniel Leighton is a prolific Los Angeles-based contemporary artist who is a pioneer in iPad painting and Augmented Reality Art.
 His visceral, heavily archetypal works emanate from resurrected and persistent visions.

 Daniel is an artist who stands for the importance of feelings—both emotional and physical.
 Being faced with his mortality since childhood because of illness, the workings of his physical and emotional states have become revered roadmaps as he creates emotional landscapes.
 His simple lines and brilliant colors capture complicated states of the human psyche and allow identification and acceptance of varied emotions.

 Daniel’s art combines his four primary areas of study: art, technology, film and the human condition.
 He uses cutting edge technology to create art that delves into the deepest parts of the human psyche.

 Art critic Shana Nys Dambrot calls Daniel’s paintings “luminous” with “a quality of rawness and intensity that is both visual and emotional.”.

 With certain paintings, Daniel adds Augmented Reality (AR).
 AR is a technology that combines Daniel’s backgrounds in filmmaking and computer programming with his paintings.
 Using the Daniel Leighton Art + AR app (which Daniel created in late 2013/early 2014), viewers can experience additional dimensions of Daniel’s AR-enhanced paintings.
 As Shana Nys Dambrot writes, Daniel’s app, “turns your device into a viewing portal into what it is tempting to describe as a parallel universe.”